 All these parts working together in perfect harmony allow for the model to succeed.
 In this article, I’m going to breakdown its components and reveal exactly how it all works.

-Over the past month, I’ve been talking to artists, producers, DJ’s and industry insiders who are all too familiar with the operation.
+Over the past month, I’ve been talking to artists, songwriters, producers, DJ’s and industry insiders who are all too familiar with the operation.
 In fact, I’ve even talked to a few artists who have been through their showcase and promo system.
 While most of them preferred to remain anonymous, I’ll be deriving specific examples and stories that support my conclusions.

 It All Started With Ads